 Learn how to keep your accounts, customers, and vendors organized.

 If you have duplicate accounts, customers, or vendors, you can merge them.
-This moves all the data into the one you want to keep and removes the duplicate.
+This moves all the data into the one you want to keep and makes the duplicate inactive.
 Keeping your lists clean speeds up your bookkeeping and makes bookkeeping easier.

 Important: Be careful merging.
 Only merge duplicates that were created in error.
 This is good bookkeeping practice.
 If you're an accountant, follow these steps to consolidate multiple client lists at your firm.